Gavin Massey

-Gavin Alexander Massey (born 4 October 1992) is an English professional footballer who plays as a forward or winger for club Bury.
+Gavin Alexander Massey (born 4 October 1992) is an English professional footballer who plays as a forward or winger.
 Massey is a versatile attacker who can play as a forward or as a winger.

 Massey was one of the first players to progress through the Watford-affiliated Harefield Academy, where he broke into the first team in 2010.
 During his time with Watford, Massey was loaned to Wealdstone, Yeovil Town and twice to Colchester United.
 In 2012, Massey joined Colchester permanently, where he made over 150 league appearances.
 He joined Leyton Orient in the summer of 2016 before signing for Wigan Athletic a year later.
 He spent five seasons with Wigan, helping them to the League One title in the 2017–18 and 2021–22 seasons and featuring in over 50 Championship matches.
 He was released from Wigan in June 2022 and joined Port Vale the following month.
 He spent two seasons with Vale before joining non-League club AFC Fylde for one season and then Bury in September 2025.
+He won the Northern Premier League Division One West title with Bury in 2025–26.